RHaigh/Interactive-Chloropleth-Maps-with-Folium-and-Geopandas/README.md

 # Interactive Chloropleth Maps with Folium and Geopandas
-A brief guide on how to create interactive html or png maps of a chosen variable broken down by a chosen geography level and date using the python programming language and supporting libraries.
+A guide on how to create interactive html or static png/pdf maps of a chosen variable broken down by a chosen geography level and date using the python programming language and supporting libraries.

 Author: Richard Haigh